sierkov/daedalus-turbo/README.md

 docker run -it --rm dt
 ```

-Download the Cardano blockchain from a demo compressing proxy server, [turbo1.daedalusturbo.org](http://turbo1.daedalusturbo.org/), and construct search indices.
-This command works incrementally, so on successive runs it will reprocess only new and updated chunks.
-The resulting data is stored in /data/cardano directory inside the container.
+Download the Cardano blockchain from a demo compressing server, [turbo1.daedalusturbo.org](http://turbo1.daedalusturbo.org/) and construct search indices.
+- This command works incrementally, so on successive runs it will reprocess only new and updated chunks.
+- The resulting data is stored in /data/cardano directory inside the container.
+- The command should take between 20 and 60 minutes to synchronize the whole Cardano blockchain from scratch.
+The precise time will depend on the speed of your Internet connection, the number of CPU cores, and the current load on the demo server.
 ```
 ./dt sync-http /data/cardano
 ```